 A hidden gem lies within the cannabis realm, called THCa.
 This intriguing compound, known as tetrahydrocannabinolic acid, holds immense potential that has captivated the curiosity of researchers and enthusiasts alike.
 Unlike its more famous cousin, THC, THCa remains non-psychoactive, promising a host of benefits without the intoxicating high.

 With the rising interest in natural health alternatives, THCa products have taken center stage.
 Extracts and tinctures rich in THCa have gained significant popularity, celebrated for their potential therapeutic effects on both body and mind.

-In this article, we aim to uncover the mysteries of THCA and its impact on the brain.
+In this article, we aim to uncover the mysteries of THCa and its impact on the body.
 We delve into the scientific landscape, examining studies that reveal its potential neuroprotective properties.
-Additionally, we explore THCA's influence on cognition, particularly its effects on memory and learning.
+Additionally, we explore THCa's influence on cognition, particularly its effects on memory and learning.
 Keep reading to learn more.

 This question often arises when considering cannabis products.

 While strains high in THC may initially seem appealing, direct heat application to THC can cause some cannabinoid content to be lost, potentially leaving users unsatisfied.
 If the goal is to consume cannabis raw, focusing on high THCa becomes more important than THC.

 Checking the THCa number is also essential for products like flower, vape cartridges, disposables or concentrates, where decarboxylation (activation by heat) is required to produce a high.
 These products benefit from higher THCa levels as they contain the full potential for THC content upon activation with heat.

 In a nutshell, the choice between higher THCa or THC levels depends on the intended use and desired effects.
 Paying attention to THCa and THC levels ensures an informed selection of cannabis products for the desired experience.